ivov/nodemaker/docs/cli-reference.md

 ### `regularNodeParameters` or `triggerNodeParameters`

 Specific properties related to the API, for a regular or a trigger node.
-A **regular node** are called when the workflow is executed; a **trigger node** is called when the workflow is activated.
+A **regular node** is called when the workflow is executed; a **trigger node** is called when the workflow is activated.

 <details><summary>Example of <code>regularNodeParameters</code></summary>